- 1/4 cup all-purpose flour

 - 1/2 avocado, thinly sliced

-- 1. In a large resealable plastic bag, combine the flour, chili powder, salt, pepper and garlic powder.
-Add tilapia fillets, one at a time, and shake to coat.
+- 1. In a large bowl, combine the flour, chili powder, salt, pepper and garlic powder.
+Add tilapia fillets, one at a time, and turn to coat.

 - 2. In a large nonstick skillet over medium heat, cook fillets in butter for 5-6 minutes on each side or until fish flakes easily with a fork.
 Meanwhile, place tortillas on a baking sheet and spritz with cooking spray.
 Broil 3-4 in. from the heat for 2-3 minutes on each side or until crisp.

-- 3. In a small bowl, toss the coleslaw mix, mayonnaise, sour cream, lime juice and peel.
+- 3. In a small bowl, toss the coleslaw mix, mayonnaise, sour cream, lime juice and zest.
 Cut fish into large pieces.
 On each tortilla, layer coleslaw, black beans, fish and avocado.
-Yield: 4 servings.